MayankAgrawal94/Influencer-Tracker/README.md

 If you have any suggestions or improvements, feel free to submit a pull request or open an issue.

 ## Contact
-For any questions or inquiries, please contact [Mayank Agrawal] at `mnk.agrawal94@gmail.com`.
+If you have any feedback, questions, or suggestions, feel free to reach out. connect me at `jobs@mayankagrawal.co.in` or can DM me on [LinkedIn](https://www.linkedin.com/in/mayank-agrawal-59192940/).